zachakbar/Dark-Mode/readme.txt

 = Version History =

-Please refer to the [GitHub repository](https://github.com/danieltj27/Dark-Mode/commits) for more information about the changes to the latest version.
+Refer to the [GitHub commit logs](https://github.com/danieltj27/Dark-Mode/commits) for more information regarding the latest changes.